UMCU-Digital-Health/No_Show/data/dataset_card.md

 - **Leaderboard:** Current best scores can be found [here](../output/dvclive/metrics.json)
 - **Point of Contact:** [Ruben Peters](mailto:r.peters-7@umcutrecht.nl)

+Based on the dataset card template from huggingface, which can be found [here](https://github.com/huggingface/datasets/blob/main/templates/README_guide.md#table-of-contents).

 ### Dataset Summary

 The dataset consists of all appointments created between January 2015 and May 2023.
 It combines data from different Data platform tables, namely Appointment, HealthCareService, Polyklinisch_consult, Patient and Patient_address.
 It uses HealthCareService specialtycodes to filter on clinic and excludes appointments that are booked.